AlacrisIO/legicash-facts/demo.md

 We identified the following flows in Legicash FaCTS.
-For the M1 demo, we can stub most of them, and here are those we believe are really essential:
+For the M1 demo, we can stub most of them, and here are the basic ones we believe are really essential:

-  1. Create an Account (Necessary)
-  2. Deposit Money (Necessary)
+  1. Deposit Money (Necessary)
-  3. Payment Flow (It's the whole point)
+  2. Payment (It's the whole point)
-  4. Close Account (Necessary)
-  5. Withdraw money from closed account (Necessary)
+  3. Withdraw money (Necessary)
-  6. Prove Fraud (must illustrate interactive proof)
+  4. Prove Fraud (Must illustrate interactive proof)

-These are necessary for the M2 Feature Complete release:
+These are advanced flows necessary for the M2 Feature Complete release:
-  7. Adversarial Close Account
+  5. Forced transaction on main chain (necessary for repudiability, atomic transactions and layer 3 contracts)
-  8. Cross-Facilitator Settlement Flow (necessary to scale multi-side-chains)
+  6. Atomic Cross-chain Settlement Flow (necessary to scale multi-side-chains)
-  8. Exit Settlement Flow (necessary for practical use of facilitators)
-  9. Facilitator Invalidation Flow (necessary for security)
-  10. Involuntary Transfer Assignment Flow (necessary for security that scales and is fair)
+  7. Failed or Closed Facilitator Recovery (necessary for security that scales and is fair)
-  11. Mass Transfers (necessary for security that scales)
+  8. Mass Transfers(?) (necessary for security that scales?)

-Smaller flows necessary for M2:
+  9. Forced transaction on side chain (necessary for making repudiability scale)
-  9. Create Facilitator (very incomplete version for M1)
+  10. Create Facilitator (very incomplete version for M1)
-  10. Update facilitator sidechain state + pay penalties (partial for M1)
+  11. Update facilitator sidechain state + pay penalties (partial for M1)
-  11. Close facilitator (necessary for facilitators to get their money back)
+  12. Close facilitator (necessary for facilitators to get their money back)
-  12. Activate account (stub for M1?)
-  13. Denounce facilitator (both minor and major violations, no double jeopardy)
+  13. All fraud proofs (not just a few for demo)

+## Basic Flows

-### Payment Flow
+### Deposit Money

-Actors: Alice (sender), Bob (recipient), Trent (facilitator).

-Preconditions:
-* Alice has an account on Trent's side-chain.
-The account is voluntary, and has balance X.
-* Bob has an account on Trent's side-chain.
-The account is voluntary, and has balance Y.

-Alice wants to send amount Z to Bob.
-Trent charges a fee F that goes to his Fred account.
-Trent has a current limit of L.
-Z+F <= X.
-Z+F <= L.

-Alice will send to Bob a "certified check".

-1. Alice write a message M1, signed by her, that says:
-  "Trent, please pay Z to Bob and receivee your fee F.
-  My previous state with you was P.
-  This message is written at time T0 (identified by main chain state M, side-chain state S).
-  This message is valid until date T1. -- signed by Alice"

-2. Alice sends message M1 to Trent for underwriting.

-3. Trents verifies that M1 is correct, then signs a message M2 certifying M1:
-  "I, Trent, certify M1 as valid and promise to make good on it in my next update to the main chain.
-  Latest side-chain update was PS.
-My current TXID is T. My new limit for this cycle is NL."

-4. Trent commits M2 to his side-chain.

-5. Trent sends M2 to Alice (and Bob?)

-6. Alice sends M2 to Bob.

-7. Bob sends M2 to the Gossip Network, waits to check there is no double-spend by Trent.

-8. Bob accepts the payment, and starts servicing Alice.

-9. Trent updates the main chain and the payment is fully cleared.

-### Enter Settlement Flow / Account Creation

 Actors: Alice (sender), Trent (facilitator)

 Preconditions:
 * Alice has an account on the main chain with balance X+F+R.
+* Trent already has an open contract as a facilitator on the main chain.
-* Trent has an account for Alice (voluntary or involuntary) with balance Y (or no account, and balance 0)
+* Alice has an account on Trent's side-chain with balance Y (0 if never used before).
-* Trent already has an open contract on the main
+* Trent has an account for Alice with balance Y.

 Postconditions:
 * Alice has an account on the main chain with balance R.
-* Alice has a voluntary account on Trent's side-chain with balance X+Y.
+* Alice has an account on Trent's side-chain with balance X+Y.
-* Trent receives fee F from Alice.
+* Trent received fee F from Alice.

-1. Alice sends a signed account (re)activation request to Trent.
-2. Trents signs the request, stores the confirmation, sends the confirmation to Alice.
-3. Alice sends X+F to Trent's contract on the main chain
+1. Alice sends X+F to Trent's contract on the main chain.
-4. Alice waits for confirmation then sends deposit request to Trent
+2. Alice waits for confirmation then sends deposit request to Trent.
-4. Trent writes deposit confirmation M1...
+3. Trent writes deposit confirmation M1...
-5. Trent commits M1 to side-chain
+4. Trent commits M1 to side-chain
-6. Trent sends M1 to Alice (OKish if fails)
+5. Trent sends M1 to Alice (OKish if fails)
-7. Trent commits M1 to main chain
+6. Trent commits M1 to main chain

 1 is enough for Alice to have her money back even if Trent fails.
-If 5 didn't happen, Alice still can get her money back, which the adversarial exit thing must take into account.
+If 3, 4, 5 or 6 didn't happen, Alice still can get her money back, which the adversarial exit thing must take into account.

 TODO: in a future version, use contracts on the side-chain,